ParallelMaths/parallel/pages/primary-jmc-2.md

-# Primary JMC quiz 1
+# Primary JMC quiz 2

-* Answer as many questions as you can in 7 minutes - don't worry if you don't get through them all.
+* Answer all of the questions in 5 minutes - if you're unsure of the answer, make a guess before you hit submit.
-* Hit SUBMIT before the time is up.
+* Hit SUBMIT when the tutor tells you time is up.
 * No calculators allowed.